 What kind of legacy will you leave behind?

-The Kershaw County School District will hold half days for students May 26 and 27, the final two days of student attendance for this school year.
-Students in developmentally delayed and 4-year-old kindergarten classes will not attend.
-SEAGUL classes will not be held.
+The Kershaw County School District will have a half day for students on Dec.
+19, the last day of student attendance before the holiday break.
+Staff will work a regular schedule.
+Students in 3-and 4-year-old developmentally delayed and 4-year-old kindergarten classes will not attend.

 Page 1 of 1